 2. The Evaporator Coils Are Frozen

-The evaporator coil is the area where the refrigerant stored and absorbs the heat from the environment.
+The evaporator coil is the area where the refrigerant is stored and absorbs the heat from the environment.
 It kind of operates like a sponge.
 These coils require warm air to function properly.
-If they get frozen, the functioning of your air conditioner affected.
+If they get frozen, the functioning of your air conditioner is affected.

 3. The Condenser Coils Are Full Of Dirt

-The condenser coils installed in the outdoor unit and remove the warm air from the surroundings by pushing it out of the building.
+The condenser coils are installed in the outdoor unit and remove the warm air from the surroundings by pushing it out of the building.
 So, these coils cannot function properly if there is dirt accumulated on them.